What percentage of my body is composed of oxygen?

 3. Including aerobic exercise, like walking, to a daily routine will provide the body with more oxygen.

-4. Proper breathing – deep, down low and slow enhances our oxygen supply.
+4. Proper breathing – low and slow enhances our oxygen supply.

-The practice of square breathing can help to regulate our breath and move the body from the fight or flight response to the rest and digest response.
-When the body is in the rest and digest response, oxygen levels increase.
+The practice of square breathing can help to regulate breath.
+The practice of square breathing can move the body from the fight or flight response to the rest and digest response.
+When the body is in the rest and digest response, oxygen levels increase, and our ability to self-heal is supported.

 Stress and Breath: Stress and the Body